4 Geometry operations

 pnt2.plot(ax=base, color='red');

 Figure 4.14: Randomly distributed points within the bounding box enclosing circles x and y.
-The point that intersects with both objects x and y are highlighted.
+The points that intersect with both objects x and y are highlighted.

 pnt2 = pnt2[~pnt2.is_empty]